cjkelling/Vue.js_deal_finding_application/README.md

 The back-end API was built using Rails(5.2.2), Ruby(2.5.3), and it utilizes a sqlite3 database.
 The API has two endpoints.
 A GET request to ‘/api/v1/offers’ will return JSON data of all offers and their associated retailers.
-A PATCH request to ‘api/v1/offers/:id’ will update the offers instance associated with the id given in the parameters to show the offer has been viewed.
+A PATCH request to ‘api/v1/offers/:id’ will update the offer's record associated with the id given in the parameters to show the offer has been viewed.
 This endpoint is used to keep a count of each time the offer is viewed on the front-end.
 The API is fully tested using RSpec.